 - Popsicle sticks Drill bits or a hole-cutting tool to make the finger holes

-This article is one of the many ceramic musical instrument projects in From Mud to Music, available in the Ceramic Arts Daily Bookstore.
+This article is one of the many ceramic musical instrument projects in From Mud to Music, available in the Ceramic Arts Daily Shop.

 Before you get started, bevel the tips of your popsicle sticks to make them effective cutting tools.
 If you have access to an electric bench sander, you can easily put beveled edges on the ends of your sticks.
 But you can get similar results by rubbing the edge of the stick over a sheet of medium grade sandpaper held on a flat surface.